 By stimulating our imagination, by being emboldened by the achievements of others and inspired by those who help us to face and address our personal challenges every day.

-Adventuring in the world of words, a city in the south-eastern suburbs of Victoria, nearby to Port Phillip Bay and the Mornington Peninsula, Glen Eira will host an exploration of our arts and our cultural heritage at the Glen Eira Storytelling Festival, to be held June 22 – July 7, 2019.
+Adventuring in the world of words, a city in the south-eastern suburbs of Victoria, nearby to Port Phillip Bay and the Mornington Peninsula, Glen Eira will host an exploration of our arts and cultural heritage.
+The Glen Eira Storytelling Festival, will be held June 22 – July 7, 2019.
 I like the sound of that!

 The aim is to highlight the fusion of art and culture in an atmosphere of celebration while empowering citizens to become involved in conversations that are all about ‘21st century enlightenment’.

 Organizers have created a platform on which the community can articulate its ideas and learn to expand their knowledge, to hold conversations about life and to know how to respect our cultural diversity through visual conversations.

 Arts, Community and Culture will be showcased through thematic exhibitions, concerts, cabaret, theatre, comedy performances, historical tours, films, discussion panels, literary talks, open mic sessions, and collaborative art installations.